electron/rfcs/text/0028-guest-page.md

   documented, app-controlled handler) to create and attach a `GuestPage` — or simply deprecated in its favor.
-- **Controlled-Frame-style capabilities** (request interception scoped to the guest, content scripts) built on the per-guest session/partition story.
+- **Controlled-Frame-style capabilities** (request interception scoped to the guest, content scripts) built on the per-guest session story.
 - **Per-guest devtools, capture, and printing** as the MPArch delegate surface fills out.
 - **A complementary anchor-element API for `WebContentsView`** for apps that want native-view semantics with CSS-driven placement and can accept its stacking/clipping limitations.